makandra/secret_service/README.md

     rake secret_service:store

-The secret you'll put into your code as well as the final secret that will be returned are read from STDIN.
+The source secret you'll put into your code as well as the actual secret are read from STDIN.
 You can leave the first one blank to have it generated automatically.

 To show a previously stored secret, use

     rake secret_service:show

-where `the_source_secret` is the secret used in the `SecretService.secret(...)` call
+where `the_source_secret` is the secret used in the `SecretService.secret(...)` call.

 ## Capistrano integration